ksy141/openmscg/docs/source/setup.rst

 On HPC Linux systems, GCC is always provided.
 Please check with the system manual or contact assistance to initialize the GCC environment.
-If you're using Linux or MacOS on a personal computer (laptop, workstation, ...), you can follow the instructions below to install it:
+If you're using Linux or MacOS on a local machine, you can follow the instructions below to install it:

 * `Ubuntu <https://linuxconfig.org/how-to-install-gcc-the-c-compiler-on-ubuntu-18-04-bionic-beaver-linux>`_